Vietnam War Memoirs Point to the Involvement of General Paul D. Harkins in Kennedy's Assassination

 Vietnam was a civil war.
 American soldiers could not tell friend from enemy.
 There did not seem to be a military strategy and there were no front lines.
 Many soldiers felt that people back home did not understand the war or them and so they felt compelled to tell their story.
 These books were not by writers who became soldiers, but by soldiers who became writers merely to tell their stories.

 Usually, they wrote only one heartfelt book, some confessional.
 Many are virtual love letters written to the memory of their dead comrades.
 The lack of a meaningful overall military strategy meant that the war was reduced to their immediate combat experiences: their unit, their village, their sector, their paddy.
 Each of these personal memoirs is like a dab of paint on an impressionist painting.
 Close up, it is just a seemingly isolated blur, but standing back, taken together, these books paint a clear picture of the Vietnam War.
-The reason they got into print was because of the changing economics of publishing.
+The reason they got into print was the changing economics of publishing.
 Everyone had an electric typewriter, printing costs were falling, and mass literacy created a market.
 Finally, the enlisted soldier was going to have his say.